barbara-benitez/barbara-benitez.github.io/sql/sql.md

    Do the majority of patients stay less than 7 days?
 Once patients stay over 7 days, are these patients very acute?

 ## Key Findings
+1. There were five race groups in the data.
+The unidentified group and the African American group had the highest number of lab procedures overall.

+3.